 This is known as ‘estate admin’ and can take anywhere between 3-12 months depending on the complexity of the estate.

-If you don’t have time to administer the estate yourself, you may be better off choosing a full estate administration service.
+If you don’t have time to administer the estate yourself, you may be better off choosing a Complete Probate (estate administration) service.
 This would cover the whole probate process, from calculating the value of the estate, to applying for a grant of representation, to distributing assets to beneficiaries.

 How much does a grant of representation cost?